boobzzz/goit_pycore_finproj_g9/README.md

-phone - Show a contact's phone number(s) change - Change a contact's phone add-email - Add an email address to a contact show-email - Show a contact's email address change-email - Change a contact's email address add-address - Add address data to a contact change-address - Change address data of a contact add-birthday - Add a birthday to a contact - in DD.MM.YYYY form show-birthday - Show contact's birthday, if present, in DD.MM.YYYY form all - Show all contacts in the address book with their data find - Search for contacts
+phone - Show a contact's phone number(s) change - Change a contact's phone add-email - Add an email address to a contact show-email - Show a contact's email address(es) change-email - Change a contact's email address add-address - Add address data to a contact change-address - Change address data of a contact add-birthday - Add a birthday to a contact - in DD.MM.YYYY form show-address - Show the contact's address show-birthday - Show contact's birthday, if present, in DD.MM.YYYY form all - Show all contacts in the address book with their data find - Search for contacts